Excel forms, or Userforms, can be used to collect information from a user, validate it, then enter that data into your worksheet.

 An excellent alternative for both 32 bit and 64 bit Excel forms is to use this Excel Date Picker (Calendar), which is implemented as VBA class and easily distributed to other people.
 It was created by our good friends at E90E50.

-If you can't find the MonthView control in your Additional Controls you will need to download it from Microsoft.
+If you can't find the MonthView control in your Additional Controls you will need to download it.
 This is a .cab (Cabinet) file which is like a ZIP file and you will need to extract the contents using your archiver, like WinZip or 7Zip.
 Then follow these instructions to install it.
 Anybody you send your workbook too will also need to have the same file installed.

 - Copy the extracted files into your System32 folder, often located at C:\Windows\System32.
 If you're using Windows 7 or above, copy these files into C:\Windows\SysWOW64 folder.